datagrovecr/vite-tsc-tailwind-template/README.md

 2. Clone this template repo to your computer

-3. Open the repo in VSCode
+3. Open the cloned template repo in VSCode

 4. Open a terminal - confirm the terminal is in the clone of the repo